nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should respond within 5 seconds.
+6. Should be backward compatible with data produced by earlier versions of the AddressBook.
+7. Should be usable by people with no knowledge about command line input.

 ## Appendix D : Glossary